 Taking care of yourself is one of the best ways to make progress in your pole/aerial journey.
 Not to mention, it’s good for maintaining health and well being overall.
 Keep these tips in mind to help ensure that you feel your best.

 Listen to Your Body

-Typically, we want to avoid any pain when doing a trick.
+Typically, we want to avoid any pain when doing a trick or exercise.
 However, with pole and aerial, sometimes tricks are painful.
 It’s just the nature of the apparatuses – they can bruise and pinch, especially when a trick is new.
 We have to make a distinction between moves that are uncomfortable because of the apparatus itself, and moves that are painful because something is not quite working for your body.
 The first is okay, the second definitely is not.
 Be aware of the difference, recognize when something is just not right, and be gentle with yourself.